digiscot/digiscot-website/pages/onedigital-participants.md

 <strong>2.
 Making Digital Everyday participants must:</strong>

 - have an existing level of Basic Digital Skills.
-- have a rike as staff and/or volunteers who come into regular contact with clients/end-users.
+- have a role as staff and/or volunteers who come into regular contact with clients/end-users.

 <strong>ALL participants must:</strong>